 The ambition is to initiate a new and broader approach in future research, innovation, education and food safety policy, widening the space of opportunities for improving food safety.

 The top hazards

-SafeConsumE will through case studies target the top five foodborne hazards in Europe, accounting for about 70% of the health burden related to foodborne illness.
-These hazards are Salmonella, Campylobacter, Toxoplasma, Norovirus and Listeria.
+Through case studies, SafeConsumE will target the top five foodborne hazards in Europe, accounting for about 70% of the health burden related to foodborne illness.
+These hazards are the pathogens Salmonella, Campylobacter, Toxoplasma, Norovirus and Listeria.

-The project is structured with seven research/innovation work packages, one dissemination and implementation work package and one project management work package.
+The project is organised into seven research and innovation work packages, one dissemination and implementation work package and one project management work package.